 - Consider a no contest clause.
 This is a provision in your Will or revocable trust that disinherits a beneficiary if he/she chooses to contest your Will and is unsuccessful.
 For a no contest clause to work, however, the beneficiary must have something to lose, meaning they must stand to inherit something under the terms of the Will.

 - Discuss your estate plan with your children.
 Not everyone is comfortable doing this; however, by divulging the terms of your estate plan ahead of time, and providing the opportunity to discuss those terms, it can reduce the possibility of disputes after you are gone.

 Contact a Riverside Estate Planning Attorneys

-If you have additional questions or concerns about how to prevent estate disputes between siblings, contact the experienced Riverside estate planning lawyers at Dennis M. Sandoval, A Professional Law Corporation by calling (951) 888-1460 to schedule an appointment.
+If you have additional questions or concerns about how to prevent estate disputes between siblings, contact the experienced Riverside estate planning lawyers at Sandoval Legacy Group, A Professional Law Corporation by calling (951) 888-1460 to schedule an appointment.

 Have a question?
 Ask Dennis.

 - 5 Reasons to Hire a Lawyer to Help You Probate an Estate - June 23, 2021